SchoolOfCode/bc17-w7d3-workshop-nextjs-boilerplate-em-em/plan.md

   - On the submit button it should say 'Requesting...' ✅
 - Create a ternery that will only display submission indicator if state's status is on 'submitting' ✅

 - As a user I should not be able to submit again while it is submitting.

 # Hackathon Plan

 ## Polish up

 - Review buttons
-    - get them to close upon clicking again
+  - get them to close upon clicking again 🟠
-    - highlight the one that is opened
+  - highlight the one that is opened 🟠
-- Book consultation css
+- Book consultation css ✅
-- (Maybe make buttons)
+- Make burger menu a button for accessibility purposes

 ## Testing

-- Refer to user journeys
+- Draw out user journeys in Miro ✅
-- Install Playwright
+- Install Playwright ✅
 - Create a test per user journey:
-    - Journey 1:
+  - Journey 1: Book Consultation
+    - Plan what to click and assert

 # Desktop